advice from donors

 Advocate for yourself: be assertive about communicating your needs with the medical team.
 You are a patient too.

-advice for donors: contracts, lawyers, and agencies
+on contract, lawyers, and agencies

 Know your legal rights: understand your legal and contractual rights before signing anything.
 Review all documents in full— don’t skip the fine print.